Why Does Every Public, For-Profit and Non-Profit Organisation Need KPIs?

 by Stacey BarrIf you only have rudimentary knowledge of KPIs and performance measurement, can you still lead a successful organisation?

 Harald Matzke is our licensed PuMP provider to German-speaking countries.
 His journey with performance measurement began quite a few years ago, when he used PuMP to transform his previous company, cubus.
-Harald recently shared this (translated) comment in LinkedIn, which inspired this article:
+Harald’s words are the inspiration for this article:

 “I’ve been wondering for a long time whether you can run a company successfully if you only have rudimentary knowledge of KPIs and performance measurement.
 In my opinion, the right set of KPIs is essential to successfully run a business and achieve set goals.
 I have seen in many companies where only ‘common’ KPIs, mostly from the financial sector, are used.
 This is not fundamentally wrong, but only mediocre.” — Harald Matzke